bloomberg/chef-bach/cookbooks/bach_ambari/README.md

 # bach_ambari

-This cookbook modifies ambari to integrate with bach created cluster.
+This cookbook modifies ambari to integrate with bach based hdp cluster.

+# Usage
+Add `role[BCPC-Ambari-Server]` to your node's `run_list`